trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ***Background Information***

-*The way you would typically set up Google Authenticator without OnlyKey is to download the Google Authenticator app to your smartphone.
-You would then enable Google Authenticator on a website and the website would provide you with a QR code that looks like this:*
+*The way you would typically set this up without OnlyKey is to download an authenticator app to your smartphone.
+You would then enable TOTP MFA on a website and the website would provide you with a QR code that looks like this:*

 {% include image.html file="image84.png" max-width="550" %}

-*You would then take a picture of the QR code the website gives you.
+*You would then take a picture of the QR code the website gives you in your authenticator app.
 The app then starts generating a 6 digit number that changes every 30 seconds that is required to be typed into the website login prompt in addition to your username and password.*

 *This method of two-factor authentication has some notable advantages over using features like 2nd-step verification where a website will send you an SMS message with a code to enter to login.
-One weakness in the SMS approach is that phone numbers can be transferred to a malicious party sometimes just by calling and asking the phone company to do this and providing some personal information.
-Another weakness is that more sophisticated attackers may be able to clone your phone number and then receive SMS messages sent to you.
-Google authenticator (TOTP) solves some of these issues by generating the code on your phone itself using a private key.
 Now that the background is covered we can set this up on your OnlyKey.
 No phone or app required for setting this up on your OnlyKey but if you wish to maintain a backup of your two-factor authentication codes it may be a good idea to download the app and scan the QR code as a backup in case you lose your OnlyKey.*

 {% include callout.html content="**Step 1.
-Enable Google Authenticator App on Website -** If you are unsure if the website you want to setup supports OTP check [here](http://www.dongleauth.info/).
-Assuming that the website supports Google Authenticator you can proceed to enable Google Authenticator.
+Enable MFA (TOTP) on Website -** If you are unsure if the website you want to setup supports TOTP check [here](http://www.dongleauth.info/).
 For example to do this for your Google Account you must first enable 2-Step Verification and then you select ''SETUP'' as shown below:" type="default" %}

 {% include image.html file="image85.png" max-width="582" %}

 As you go through the steps you will be prompted to scan a QR code (Looks like a square bar code).
-You can go ahead and scan the QR code using your smartphone Google Authenticator app if you wish to create a backup and then select "CAN'T SCAN IT" as shown below:
+You can go ahead and scan the QR code using your smartphone Authenticator app if you wish to create a backup and then select "CAN'T SCAN IT" as shown below:

 {% include image.html file="image6.png" max-width="392" %}